 Description

 These are my new & improved peanut butter cupcakes.
-Adapted from my peanut butter cupcakes with dark chocolate frosting recipe, I use oil, brown sugar, sour cream, and extra milk to guarantee each cupcake is soft and moist.
+I use oil, brown sugar, sour cream, and extra milk to guarantee each cupcake is soft and moist.
 Finely chopped peanuts add flavor.
 They’re tender, flavorful, and EASY, making this updated recipe the indisputable peanut butter cupcake champion!

 Ingredients